chamberlainh/Moquegua_Morphology/README.md

 - `Cluster_All_Traits_By_Site.png` – Clustering visualization of all traits by site.

 - `Pairwise_Traits_Games_Howell.png` – Pairwise comparison of traits using the Games-Howell test.

+- `Moquegua_Maize_All_AMS.png` - Calibrated AMS radiocarbon dates for all MH specimens.

+- `RMM43F_Table.png` - OxCal table to calculate Bayesian analysis for RMM43 6a.

+- `RMM43F_Color.png` - Bayesian analysis of RMM43 6a.

 ### Project Files